10 Common Mistakes Authors Make When Hiring a Book Cover Illustrator

 Introduction

 Every month I receive messages from authors who have already spent time and money on a cover, only to be disappointed.
-The story repeats: they chose an artist based on a low price, didn't specify rights, skipped sketch approval — and ended up with a cover they were ashamed to show, or had to redo from scratch.
+The story repeats: they chose an artist based on a low price, didn't specify rights, skipped sketch approval.
+They ended up with a cover they were ashamed to show, or had to redo from scratch.

 This article is not theory.
 These are concrete mistakes I see in my practice as an illustrator with 71 verified reviews on Reedsy and covers for HarperCollins, Hachette Livre, and Hoëbeke.
 Each mistake comes with a real example and a way to avoid it.